tjones94/EthDevList/README.md

-# EthList: Resources for developing using Ethereum</p>
+# EthDevList: Resources for Dveloping Using Ethereum</p>
 ### Add a resource by submitting a Pull Request